andyzoujm/autocast/competition/README.md

-## Contents
+## The Autocast Competition

-This directory contains the testing data for the [Autocast Competition](https://forecasting.mlsafety.org/).
+This directory contains the testing data for [The Autocast Competition](https://forecasting.mlsafety.org/).
 We provide starter code for submission using a random baseline in `example_submission.ipynb`.
 To learn more, please visit the [website](https://forecasting.mlsafety.org/).